hplp/ai-hardware-project-6501-group7/README.md

 ## Background

-Age prediction using facial images is a challenging task due to the high variability in facial features caused by factors such as ethnicity, lifestyle, lighting conditions, and image quality.
-Deep learning models, particularly convolutional neural networks (CNNs), have been successful in learning the complex mappings between facial features and age labels.
-However, deploying such models on edge devices often requires balancing accuracy with computational efficiency and power consumption.
+Age prediction from facial images is challenging due to variability in features influenced by ethnicity, lifestyle, lighting, and image quality.
+While convolutional neural networks (CNNs) like VGGNet excel in capturing these complexities, deploying such models on edge devices demands a balance between accuracy, computational efficiency, and power consumption.

-The UTK Face dataset provides a robust foundation for developing age prediction models, as it contains a wide variety of facial images labeled with age, gender, and ethnicity.
-Pre-trained models like VGGNet have shown excellent performance on similar tasks, and quantization techniques can further optimize these models for deployment without significant loss of accuracy.

-In this project, a pre-trained VGG-based model is first evaluated in its native TensorFlow/Keras form to establish a baseline performance.
-This model is then quantized and converted into an Akida-compatible format using the CNN-to-SNN (cnn2snn) framework.
-Akida models leverage spike-based neuromorphic principles, enabling ultra-low-power execution while maintaining competitive accuracy.
-This study aims to highlight the trade-offs in accuracy and efficiency between traditional deep learning and neuromorphic approaches.
+The UTKFace dataset, with diverse facial images labeled by age, gender, and ethnicity, serves as a strong foundation for model development.
+This project evaluates a pre-trained VGG-based model in its native TensorFlow/Keras form as a baseline, followed by quantization and conversion into an Akida-compatible format using the CNN-to-SNN framework.
+Akida’s spike-based neuromorphic principles enable ultra-low-power operations with competitive accuracy.

-By assessing the performance of both the Keras and Akida models in terms of mean absolute error (MAE) and their ability to generalize to unseen data, this project aims to provide insights into the viability of neuromorphic computing for real-world edge AI applications.
-The additional evaluation of predictions on custom images further demonstrates the practical usability of these models in various scenarios.
+The study compares the performance of Keras and Akida models in terms of mean absolute error (MAE) and generalization to unseen data.
+By also testing predictions on custom images, the project explores the practical viability of neuromorphic computing for real-world edge AI applications, emphasizing trade-offs between accuracy and efficiency.

-##Key Steps in the Code:
+##  Key Steps in the Code:

     Dataset Loading:
         load_data function loads the training and testing data (e.g., images and corresponding ages).